knowlab/miccai2024_tutorial/README.md

 # miccai2024_tutorial
-Repository for UCL's part in the Foundation Models for Medical ImagING (FOMMIA) tutorial at MICCAI2024.
+Repository for UCL's Section in the Foundation Models for Medical ImagING (FOMMIA) tutorial at MICCAI2024.

 October 6, 2024 at MICCAI 2024
 | Time         | Topic                                  | Duration |